NeilP211/distkv/README.md

 ## Measured Results

-These numbers were measured on a real 3-node localhost cluster on this machine.
-They are actual measurements, not targets or estimates.
+These numbers were measured on a 3-node localhost cluster on this machine.

 **Hardware / environment:**
 - Apple M2, Darwin 24.6.0 (arm64)